Aaron School: Curriculum

 Aaron School in New York City uses a method the school calls "Dual CORE Curriculum," which uses principles of "Universal Design for Learning."
 The school says this allows for multiple methods of presentation, participation and expression.
 This CORE method focuses on student's strengths, rather than the more traditional method of focusing on the deficiencies of students with learning disabilities.

 In addition to its CORE curriculum, Aaron School offers elective areas of study, including science, technology, engineering, mathematics, culinary arts, music, library and art.
 The school has a new gymnasium and athletic spaces, and performing arts spaces that opened in the fall of 2011.

-Aaron School is one of a number of private, for-profit schools in New York City that are owned by MetSchools, Inc., founded by Michael C. Koffler.
-MetSchools, is a private, proprietary provider of school-based education services.
-Other schools under the Metschools umbrella are Montclare Children's School, Rebecca School, and Williamsburg Northside Schools.
+Aaron School is one of a number of private, for-profit schools in New York City that are owned by New Story, founded by Brett Hagler, Alexandria Lafci, Matthew Marshall, and Mike Arrieta.
+New Story, is a private, proprietary provider of school-based education services.
+Another school under the New Story network is Rebecca School.